spatidar01/Text-Summarizer-Tool/README.md

 # Text-Summarizer-Tool
-We used Gemini AI Studio API Key for this tool

-# Text-Summarizer-Tool

 A command-line tool that summarizes any text (pasted, from a file, or piped in via stdin) using the Google AI Studio (Gemini) API.
 It returns a